 Delaware Labor Laws

 OSHA and the Office of Labor Law Enforcement regulate labor in Delaware.
 For businesses, the Delaware Department of Labor Office of Safety and Health Consultation provides free consultation services to help employers recognize and control potential safety and health hazards.
-The consultations are voluntary and confidential, and have no associated fines, penalties, or fees.
+The consultations are voluntary and confidential, and they have no associated fines, penalties or fees.

 Some of the consultation services include the following:

 - Safety and health appraisals of mechanical and environmental hazards and physical practices

 - Review of job safety and health programs, or assistance in establishing a customized safety and health program if one is not already in place

 - Workplace hazard identification and the appropriate, corrective action recommendations to prevent a recurrence